 Marmots hibernate for around two hundred days per year, losing around a third of their body mass.
 During this period, they live off their reserves of fat.
 They do not sleep constantly but have short periods of wakefulness which scientists believe help regulate their body temperatures.
 Newborn marmots spend the first months of their life racing to eat enough to survive their first hibernation.

 Marmots are often known as whistlepigs or whistlers in Canada, due to their distinctive calls.
-In fact, the ski famous Canadian ski area of Whistler was re-named after the marmots which live there when it was developed as a resort.
+In fact, the ski famous Canadian ski area of Whistler was re-named after the marmots which live there.
 The original name was London Mountain, due to the rainy, foggy climate.
-For some reason, the new name was considered more attractive to tourists.
+When it was developed as a resort, people considered the new name more attractive to tourists.

 After the Americas split from Eurasia around forty million years ago, rodent species evolved independently on both landmasses.
 Marmots first appeared around 15 million years ago in North America.
 Eurasian marmot species have evolved from marmots that crossed the Bering Strait into Eurasia around one million years ago.

 2500 years ago, Herodotus, the ancient Greek historian, wrote about large golden ‘ants’, bigger than foxes, which were used to find gold in the ancient Persian empire.
 Long dismissed as a fabrication, research from the mid-1990s suggests that Herodotus’s ants were golden marmots in what is now Pakistan.
 The ancient Persian word for marmot means mountain ant.
 The marmots there burrow in sandy, gold-bearing soil, collecting it on their fur.
-Historians now believe that the tribesmen used to extract gold from the sand that was carried to the surface on the marmots’ fur.
+Historians now believe that the tribesmen used to extract gold from this sand that the marmots carried to the surface.